Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Scrollbar.md

     };
     ```

-2. Use the style to create a scroll bar and add it to parent:
+2. Use the style to create a scrollbar and add it to parent:

     ```cs
     scrollBar = new ScrollBar(style);